Are you finishing high school and deciding on where to study next?

 Is physics not too theoretical, would it not be better to study engineering?

 Some people prefer examining general problems, others like to see their labor used in practice.
 The upside of studying here is that we are closely connected too all of the other university departments, which often solve very practical problems.
 Elective subjects are often facilitated by experts from other departments, or from the industry.
-It is possible to writre your BA or MA thesis under a different department and your supervisor is sure to appreciate your extensive scientific knowledge.
+It is possible to writre your Bc. or Mgr. thesis under a different department and your supervisor is sure to appreciate your extensive scientific knowledge.

 Studying physics is great, but will I be able to make a living after graduating?